metrorailings/OwlBlog/content/posts/week-1-insights.md

 I need to see why, but the Lions are choking away a three-score lead in the 4th quarter.
 What a lily-livered team.
 What kind of turd franchise allows a schmuck like Mitch Trubisky to stage a big comeback on the road?

+Trubisky came back largely thanks to Detroit's laziness and lack of stamina.
+I can't emphasize the laziness point enough - the Lions are a gutless outfit.
+Talk about lacking the drive to win, let alone actively giving up on plays.
+On top of that, their conditioning is terrible.

 ***

 ## Dolphins @ Patriots